310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Shinobu %}
 “Ahaha.
-We must properly say our catchphrase—or rather, a* ‘Transform!’*—Else we will not assume our roles.”
+We must properly say our catchphrase — or rather, a *‘Transform!’* — or else we won't assume our roles.”

 “Also, I am Ryusei Yellow, Sengoku Shinobu~☆”
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 “and then comes\~ ryusei blue, shinkai kanata\~♪”
 {% endbubble %}